MinedMinds/MinedMinds.github.io/support.md

 {% include JB/setup %}

 <section id="research" class="centered">
-    Mined Minds Foundation is a 501(c)(3) non-profit, bringing software development eduaction, training, and job placement services to the coal towns of Pennslyvania and West Virginia.<br><br>
+    Mined Minds Foundation is a 501(c)(3) non-profit, bringing software development education, training, and job placement services to the coal towns of Pennslyvania and West Virginia.<br><br>
     Your support can help us to continue and expand the work that we are doing, and will enable us to bring new career opportunities to more people in need.<br><br>
     If you would like to donate, you can pay by credit or debit card by clicking below.
 If you would prefer to donate in a different way please <a href="contact.html">contact us</a> for details.
 All contributions are tax deductible to the fullest extent of the law.
 Our Employer Identification Number is 81-2628941.<br><br>
     <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">